 As a programmer and Unix loyalist, I hate complexity and redundancy with a passion.
 I want to do things The One Right Way.
-But I wanna make an argument that including unnecessary features in software or alternative ways to do the same thing is bad for a multitude of practical reasons, not just the aesthetic appeal of simplicity.
+But it's not about the aesthetic appeal of simplity; including unnecessary features or alternatives in software is bad for a multitude of practical reasons.

 Lastly, this doesn't concern the end user after it's done but the opportunity cost of development is massive.
 Any time the dev spends adding a feature that isn't needed is time not spent adding one that is needed, or fixing bugs, or doing something else of value.